MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 ## Host an InkCanvas and InkToolbar by using wrapped controls

-Now that you have configured your project to use UWP XAML Islands, you are now ready to add the [InkCanvas](/windows/communitytoolkit/controls/wpf-winforms/inkcanvas) and [InkToolbar](/windows/communitytoolkit/controls/wpf-winforms/inktoolbar) wrapped UWP controls to the app.
+Now that you have configured your project to use UWP XAML Islands, you are now ready to add the [InkCanvas](/windows/communitytoolkit/controls/wpf-winforms/inkcanvas) and [InkToolbar](/windows/communitytoolkit/controls/wpf-winforms/inktoolbar) wrapped WinRT XAML controls to the app.

 1. In your WPF project, open the **MainWindow.xaml** file.

 2. In the **Window** element near the top of the XAML file, add the following attribute.
-This references the XAML namespace for the [InkCanvas](/windows/communitytoolkit/controls/wpf-winforms/inkcanvas) and [InkToolbar](/windows/communitytoolkit/controls/wpf-winforms/inktoolbar) wrapped UWP control.
+This references the XAML namespace for the [InkCanvas](/windows/communitytoolkit/controls/wpf-winforms/inkcanvas) and [InkToolbar](/windows/communitytoolkit/controls/wpf-winforms/inktoolbar) wrapped WinRT XAML control.

     ```xml
     xmlns:Controls="clr-namespace:Microsoft.Toolkit.Wpf.UI.Controls;assembly=Microsoft.Toolkit.Wpf.UI.Controls"